Departmental Affiliations

 Experiences & Accomplishments

-Dr. Ian Salas is an applied microeconomist whose work in research and practice lies at the intersection of economics with demography, development, gender, and public health.
+Dr. Ian Salas is an applied microeconomist whose work in teaching, research, and practice lies at the intersection of economics with demography, development, gender, and public health.

-He joined the faculty of the Johns Hopkins Bloomberg School of Public Health in July 2015 as an Assistant Scientist at the Department of Population, Family and Reproductive Health and a Research Economist at the Bill & Melinda Gates Institute for Population and Reproductive Health.
+He joined the faculty of the Johns Hopkins Bloomberg School of Public Health in July 2015 as an Assistant Scientist at the Department of Population, Family and Reproductive Health and a Research Economist at the William H. Gates Sr. Institute for Population and Reproductive Health.
 Prior to this, he was a David E. Bell Research Fellow at the Center for Population and Development Studies at Harvard University.

 He is currently involved in several initiatives of the Gates Institute as a co-investigator in projects related to monitoring the demographic dividend, promoting family planning in urban poor settings in Africa and Asia, and devising tools for tracking the performance of large-scale reproductive health projects.